gonicus/clacks/doc/intro.rst

 To deploy the agent, please run these commands inside the activated virtual environment::

-  $ pushd .; cd gosa.common && ./setup.py develop; popd
+  $ pushd .; cd clacks.common && ./setup.py develop; popd
-  $ pushd .; cd gosa.agent && ./setup.py develop; popd
+  $ pushd .; cd clacks.agent && ./setup.py develop; popd

   Alternatively you can build the complete package using::